rezzraj/Artificial-Neural-Network-ANN-on-image-classification-dataset/README.md

 ## Project Structure 🏗️

-The script is structured sequentially to make it easy to follow:
+The script is organized into a logical sequence of operations:

-1.  **Imports & Seed**: Importing all the necessary libraries and setting a manual seed for reproducibility.
-Gotta make sure our "random" is the same every time. 🎲
+1.  **Initialization**: Necessary libraries are imported, and a manual seed is set for computational reproducibility.
-2.  **Data Loading**: Reads `fmnist_small.csv` using Pandas.
+2.  **Data Loading**: The dataset is read from `fmnist_small.csv` using the Pandas library.
 3.  **Data Preparation**:
-      * Separates features (`x`) and labels (`y`).
+      * Features (`x`) and labels (`y`) are separated.
-      * Splits the data into 80% training and 20% testing sets.
+      * The data is split into training (80%) and testing (20%) sets.
-      * **Scales** the feature data by dividing pixel values by `255.0` to normalize them between 0 and 1.
+      * Feature values are scaled to a range of [0, 1] by dividing by 255.0.
-4.  **PyTorch `Dataset` & `DataLoader`**:
+4.  **PyTorch Data Handling**:
-      * A `customDataset` class is defined to handle the conversion of numpy arrays to PyTorch tensors.
+      * A `customDataset` class is defined to convert NumPy arrays into PyTorch tensors.
-      * `DataLoader` objects are created for both training and testing sets to manage batching and shuffling.
+      * `DataLoader` instances are created for both training and test sets to handle batching and shuffling.
 5.  **Model Definition**:
-      * A `myNN` class inheriting from `nn.Module` defines the neural network architecture:
+      * A `myNN` class, which inherits from `nn.Module`, defines the neural network architecture:
-          * Input Layer: 784 features (28x28 pixels)
+          * **Input Layer**: 784 features
-          * Hidden Layer 1: 128 neurons with ReLU activation
+          * **Hidden Layer 1**: 128 neurons with ReLU activation
-          * Hidden Layer 2: 64 neurons with ReLU activation
+          * **Hidden Layer 2**: 64 neurons with ReLU activation
-          * Output Layer: 10 neurons (one for each class)
+          * **Output Layer**: 10 neurons, corresponding to the number of classes
-6.  **Training Setup**:
+6.  **Training Configuration**:
-      * **Hyperparameters**: `epochs` set to 100 and `learning_rate` to `0.01`.
+      * **Hyperparameters**: The number of epochs is set to 100, and the learning rate is set to `0.01`.
-      * **Loss Function**: `nn.CrossEntropyLoss()` is chosen (it conveniently combines Softmax and Negative Log-Likelihood Loss).
+      * **Loss Function**: `nn.CrossEntropyLoss` is selected, which combines a Softmax activation and a negative log-likelihood loss.
-      * **Optimizer**: `optim.SGD()` is used to update the model's weights.
+      * **Optimizer**: `optim.SGD` is used for updating the model's weight parameters.
 7.  **Training Loop**:
-      * Iterates through the specified number of epochs.
+      * The model iterates through the specified number of epochs.
-      * In each epoch, it iterates through all batches from the `train_dataloader`.
+      * Within each epoch, the model processes all batches from the `train_dataloader`.
-      * Performs the classic five steps: forward pass, loss calculation, zeroing gradients, backpropagation, and updating weights.
+      * The standard training steps are performed: a forward pass, loss calculation, gradient zeroing, backpropagation, and a parameter update.
 8.  **Evaluation**:
-      * The model is set to evaluation mode (`model.eval()`).
+      * The model is switched to evaluation mode using `model.eval()`.
-      * Using `torch.no_grad()` to prevent gradient calculations (we're just testing, not learning).
+      * Gradient calculations are disabled via `torch.no_grad()` to improve inference speed.
-      * It calculates the accuracy by comparing predicted labels with the true labels on the test set.
+      * The model's accuracy is calculated by comparing its predictions on the test set against the true labels.
 9.  **Visualization**:
-      * A plot is generated using Matplotlib to visualize the training loss over the epochs.
-This helps us see if the model is actually learning or just vibing. 📉
+      * A plot of the training loss per epoch is generated using Matplotlib to visualize the model's learning progress.

 -----

 ## Results 🏆

-After 100 epochs of intense training, the model achieves a respectable accuracy on the test set.
+After 100 epochs, the model achieves a final accuracy of **86.5%** on the test set.
+Note that this value may vary slightly due to the random nature of the train-test split.

-  * **Final Test Accuracy**: `86.5%` (Your result might vary slightly due to the random train/test split, but it should be in this ballpark).

 ### Loss Analysis Curve

-The script generates the following plot, showing that the training loss consistently decreases over time, which is exactly what we want to see.
-It means our model is learning and not just guessing.
-We love a model that does its homework. 🤓
+The generated plot illustrates a consistent decrease in training loss over the epochs, indicating that the model is learning effectively.

-*(Note: You will need to run the script to generate and save your own loss curve image, then update the path below.)*
+*(Note: The script must be executed to generate the loss curve image.
+The path in the markdown below should be updated accordingly.)*

 ```
 ![Loss Curve](path/to/your/loss_curve.png)